John Wheeler (New York politician)

 John Wheeler (February 11, 1823 – April 1, 1906) was a United States representative from New York.

 Biography

-Wheeler was born in Humphreysville (now Seymour), Connecticut on February 11, 1823.
-He attended the common schools in Cheshire, Connecticut, moved to New York City in 1843.
+Wheeler was born in Humphreysville, Connecticut (now Seymour), Connecticut on February 11, 1823.
+He attended the common schools in Cheshire, Connecticut and moved to New York City in 1843.
 He was engaged in the hotel business with his father, and later became a dry-goods clerk.

 A Democrat, he was elected to the Thirty-third and Thirty-fourth Congresses (March 4, 1853 – March 3, 1857) as the representative of New York's sixth district.
 Wheeler declined to be a candidate for renomination in 1856 to the Thirty-fifth Congress.

-Wheeler served as commissioner and president of the New York City's Department of Taxes and Assessments from 1872–1880, and later served as a member of the Board of Estimates and Apportionments and Commissioner of Accounts.
+Wheeler served as commissioner and president of the New York City's Department of Taxes and Assessments from 1872 to 1880, and later served as a member of the Board of Estimates and Apportionments and Commissioner of Accounts.